Reaching inwards to explore the self; reaching back to explore what made us who we are.

 Breathtaking!
 These poems are a treat to read (and reread).
 Every time I go through them again I notice new things. ~ Jay Littman

-Please note: the recently released anniversary edition—with ten new poems and newly designed cover—is now sold out.
+Please note: the anniversary edition released in October 2016—with ten new poems and newly designed cover—is now sold out.